- Home

 Buying missing years in your National Insurance record could potentially boost the amount of State Pension you receive in retirement.

-If you’re a man born after 5 April 1951 or a woman born after 5 April 1953, you have until the 5th April 2025 to pay voluntary contributions to make up for gaps in your NI record between 2006 and 2016.
-After this date, the number of years you can buy falls to the last six years, so if you have missing years from decades ago you won’t be able to make these up.
+You can pay voluntary contributions to make up for any gaps in your NI record in the last six years, so if you have missing years from decades ago, you won’t be able to make these up.

-The government has introduced a new online service to make it easier for people to make voluntary national insurance (NI) contributions if they want to boost their State Pension.
-The tool can be accessed at GOV.UK and you’ll need your Personal Tax Account log in details.
+The government has an online service to make it easier for people to make voluntary national insurance (NI) contributions if they want to boost their State Pension.
+The tool can be accessed at GOV.UK, and you’ll need your Personal Tax Account login details.
 If you don’t have an account with HMRC, you can register for one here.
 You won’t be able to use the tool if you’re already claiming your State Pension or if you want to fill gaps from when you were self-employed or working overseas.
 Learn more in our article Is it worth paying to top up your State Pension?

 10) Deferring your State Pension: how much do you get and is it worth it?